Technical job seekers,

 - Could you explain how tests influence creating software?

-I hope these tips help you ace your next technical interview.
-If you’re looking for additional resources, check out the Codility website for learning exercises or even compete in our regular coding competitions.
+I hope these technical interview tips help you ace your next technical interview.
+If you’re looking for additional resources and technical screening services, check out the Codility website for learning exercises or even compete in our regular coding competitions.
 We have one coming up in a few days!

-Click the link below to access even more free resources to prepare for interviews and enhance your coding skills.
+Click the link below to access even more technical interview tips and other free resources!